In a hurry?

 Cyber Security Law In Thailand

-In February 2019, the legislative arm of Thailand’s government passed a controversial bill that gives the government full access to internet user’s information.
+In February 2019, the legislative arm of Thailand’s government passed a contentious bill that gives the government full access to internet users’ information.

-This law means that your telephone records, emails, computer data, etc. can be accessed by security operatives without any court jurisdiction.
+This law means that security operatives can access your telephone records, emails, computer data, and so on without any court jurisdiction.

 In October of the same year, the minister for Digital Economy and Society Buddhipongse Punnakanta, in a conference, said in line with the Computer Crime Act (2) of the country’s constitution, coffee shops must keep long file data for at least 90 days.